-During the fall 2019 term, two sections of FRE 1121 were offered.
-The assessment was recorded in both, however, in one section results were shuffled, so no data could be utilized.
-The data collection accounts for 14 artifacts, or 67% of the population.
-The assessment utilizes a combination quiz and disposition survey.
+During the Spring 2020 term, four sections of FRE 1121 were offered.
+The assessment was recorded in three sections, however, in one section results and scoring did not match that expected from the assessment plan, so no data could be utilized.
+The data collection accounts for 17 artifacts, or 32% of the population.
+The assessment utilizes a combination quiz and disposition survey (five in total in spring 2020 compared with four in previous terms).
 In the assessment, the students are asked for their relative levels of confidence in translating a given topic in conjunction with performing brief translations of the same topic.
-Each of four disposition survey questions are tethered to two questions in which students are asked to (1) translate French by answering a question written in French using an English response and (2) translate French by answering a question written in French using a French response.
-The resulting assessment consists of 12 questions comprised of four survey questions and 8 achievement related questions.
+Each of five disposition survey questions are tethered to two questions in which students are asked to (1) translate French by answering a question written in French using an English response and (2) translate French by answering a question written in French using a French response.
+The resulting assessment consists of 15 questions comprised of four survey questions and 10 achievement related questions.
 In form, the assessment measures achievement as well as alignment with student confidence of a given topic.
 Note that several instances, the scoring was altered.
 It is important that scoring is consistent in an assessment such as this, so it may be important to review this area.